Teen’s Mexican Birthday Party Ends In Death With ‘Thousands’ Attending After Public Facebook Invite Goes Viral

 A short video invitation for the Mexican birthday party was uploaded to YouTube on December 3 to accompany the Facebook event that was created by Rubi’s father, Crescencio Ibarra.
 Both the Facebook invite and the video invite quickly went viral with nearly a million shares, likes, and views.

-Some social media users noticed Crescencio’s error in setting the invite as public, inviting “everyone,” and laughed it off, but that didn’t stop thousands from actually attending Rubi’s quinceanera on December 26.
+Some social media users noticed Crescencio’s error in setting the invite as public, inviting “everyone,” and laughed it off, but that didn’t stop thousands from actually attending Rubi’s quinceañera on December 26.

-Hashtag #XVdeRuby was trending on social media with the Mexican airline Interjet offering almost a 50 percent discount for guests flying to the quinceanera — a Mexican celebration of a 15-year-old girl’s birthday.
+Hashtag #XVdeRuby was trending on social media with the Mexican airline Interjet offering almost a 50 percent discount for guests flying to the quinceañera — a Mexican celebration of a 15-year-old girl’s birthday.

 NBC News outlined what was to be expected at the Mexican birthday party on Monday, with death not included on the list of events.
-Even though thousands of guests crashed the quinceanera, the Ibarra family managed to hold a private mass and mid-afternoon lunch for family and friends only.
+Even though thousands of guests crashed the quinceañera, the Ibarra family managed to hold a private mass and mid-afternoon lunch for family and friends only.

-But later that day, shortly before 6 p.m., a horse race, offering a prize of 10,000 Mexican pesos — nearly $500 U.S. — ended in the death of 66-year-old Felix Pena, an owner of one of the horses that participated in the traditional horse race held to pay tribute to the “transition from childhood to young womanhood.”
+But later that day, shortly before 6 p.m., a horse race, offering a prize of 10,000 Mexican pesos — nearly 500 U.S. dollars — ended in the death of 66-year-old Félix Peña, an owner of one of the horses that participated in the traditional horse race that’s held to pay tribute to the “transition from childhood to young womanhood.”

 Mexican Girl's Viral Birthday Party Leaves 1 Dead https://t.co/33CyqTJ1RC via @yahoo